IPvSean/masksfordocs/README.md

 As hospitals and front line workers run out of **PPE** (personal protective gear), people around the world are creating solutions to save lives.

-We are a bunch of nerdy engineers in the Raleigh - Durham - Chapel Hill metro area collectivley known as "the triangle", and we are 3D printing face shields to help protect workers from airborne splatter.
+We are a bunch of nerdy engineers in the Raleigh - Durham - Chapel Hill metro area collectively known as "the triangle", and we are 3D printing face shields to help protect workers from airborne splatter.

 I highly recommend it if you are unfamiliar with 3D printers, face shields, and what we are trying to do to check out this YouTube video: [https://youtu.be/sbEj7M3aZIg](https://youtu.be/sbEj7M3aZIg)  I promise it is worth the watch.

 Here is an example of my (Sean's) sister up in the DC metro area using a 3D printed mask in their community->
 ![mask example](images/callan_mask.jpg)

+# Videos

+Check out some videos that volunteers have made to help!
+<div id="button"><b><a href="docs/howto.html">Videos</a></b></div>

 # Spread the word